 This site uses cookies to store information on your computer.
 I'm fine with this Cookie information

-Sandyford offers a comprehensive gender service available to young people who are uncomfortable or uncertain about their gender identity or expression, and adult transgender and non-binary people who are considering feminising or masculinising treatment.
+The Gender Service at Sandyford is for those who are uncomfortable or uncertain about their gender identity, and adult transgender and non-binary people who are considering feminising or masculinising treatment.

 Information for GPs